 - It reduces the environmental impact of gold mining

-- It conserves the Earth’s natural resource
+- It conserves the Earth’s natural resources

 - It can help to decrease the price of gold